 Whether you are currently working a software sales job or interviewing for a new one, there are 7 software sales metrics you should know.
-These will help you spot areas for improvement, prove your good performance to managers and interviewers, and hit your software sales goals.
+These will help you spot areas for improvement, prove your good performance to managers and interviewers, and hit your tech sales goals.
 Let’s go over them.

 1. Calls Made Per Day